 You must be:

-You must be eligible for AHRC funding.
+You and your institution should be eligible for UKRI funding.